-The default decode failure handler also has the option to return a 400 Bad Request, instead of a no-match (ultimately leading to a 404 Not Found), when the "shape" of the path matches (that is, the number of segments in the request and endpoint's paths are the same), but when decoding some part of the path ends in an error.
-See the badRequestOnPathErrorIfPathShapeMatches in ServerDefaults.
+The default decode failure handler also has the option to return a 400 Bad Request, instead of a no-match (ultimately leading to a 404 Not Found), when the "shape" of the path matches (that is, the number of segments in the request and endpoint's paths are the same), but when decoding some part of the path fails.
+By default, any kind of decode failure in the path will result in a no-match being returned.